Orange-OpenSource/BeaconTag-Android-SDK/README.md

 To trigger actions as you wish, the Orange Beacon Tag must be properly configured.
 After the device is configured, you can use it until the configuration is updated.
 In case you want to configure a device, you should proceed as follows:

 To start detection first you need to create `BeaconSettings` object.
-To create `BeaconSettings` object you need to provide into constructor following parameters:
+To create `BeaconSettings` object you need to provide constructor information following parameters:

-- **UUID** 32-character hex UUID
+- **UUID** 32-character hexadecimal UUID
 - **Major** 0..65536 integer
 - **Minor** 0..65536 integer
 - **AreaSettings** Enum which describes different behaviors of tag detection handlers.
 Possible values: